MLN Educational Tool: Knowledge, Resources, Training

 Lab Test Order Requirements

-You, the physician, practitioner, or NPP who’s treating the patient (and who provides a consultation or treats them for a specific medical problem and uses the results to manage their specific medical problem) must order the tests.
+You, the physician, practitioner, or non-physician practitioner who’s treating the patient (and who provides consultation or treats them for a specific medical problem and uses the results to manage their specific medical problem), must order the tests.
 Tests you haven’t ordered for treating the patient aren’t reasonable and necessary.

 Document medical necessity in the patient’s medical record when ordering the service.